Route & dates

 Parma is very close to Modena.
 In September, plan for daily highs up to 77°F, and evening lows to 59°F.

 Things to do in Parma

-Get expert advice on where to stay in Parma.Book a hotel »
+Get expert advice on where to stay in Parma.Find places to stay »